 In 2009, we were lucky enough to persuade local beekeeper, Sue Malcolm, to bring some bee hives to the estate.
 She has successfully harvested lots of delicious honey from the busy bees who enjoy the fragrant lime avenue, and proliferation of flowers in the gardens.

 We do not buy bottled water, but instead chose to install a system where we purify our own bore water and bottle it ourselves.
-The Pentillie branded glass water bottles are reused and refilled frequently for still and sparkling water instead of supplying plastic bottled alternatives.
+The Pentillie branded glass water bottles are sterilised, reused and refilled for still and sparkling water instead of supplying plastic bottled alternatives.

 During the Castle’s renovation, we installed a new boiler and heating system which increased energy efficiency and reduced carbon emissions.
 At the time a bio-mass boiler was out of the question due to the sheer expense, and infrastructure issues at the Castle itself.
 Luckily, we’ve been able to revisit this form of environmental energy, and in March 2013 we installed a wood-chip boiler.
 We plan to produce our own wood chip in the future.